John XI of Constantinople: Life

-John Beccus was born in Nicaea among the exiles from Constantinople during the period of Latin occupation of that city, and died in prison in the fortress of St. Gregory near the entrance to the Gulf of Nicomedia.
+John Beccus was born in Nicaea among the exiles from Constantinople during the period of Latin occupation of that city, and died in prison in the fortress of St. Gregory near the entrance to the Astacus Gulf, near Nicomedia.
 Our knowledge of Beccus's life is derived from his own writings, from writings of Byzantine historians such as George Pachymeres and Nicephorus Gregoras, from writings against him by Gregory II of Constantinople and others, and from defences of him by supporters of ecclesiastical union like Constantine Meliteniotes and George Metochites.
 John XI's history is closely bound up with the fortunes of the Union of the Churches declared at the Second Council of Lyon (1272–1274), a union promoted by Pope Gregory X in the West and Emperor Michael VIII Palaiologos in the East.
 The union policy of Michael VIII was largely politically motivated, and John XI at first opposed it; but, after Michael VIII had had him imprisoned in the Tower of Anemas for speaking out against it, John XI changed his mind (1273); a reading of such Greek church fathers as Saint Basil of Caesarea, Saint Cyril of Alexandria and Saint Epiphanius of Salamis convinced John XI that theological differences between the Greek and Latin Churches had been exaggerated.
 After Patriarch Joseph I of Constantinople abdicated early in 1275 due to his opposition to the Second Council of Lyon, John XI was elected to replace him.
 His relationship with the emperor was sometimes stormy; although Michael VIII depended on John XI for maintaining his empire's peace with the West, he was annoyed by John XI's repeated intercessions on behalf of the poor.
 Michael VIII was a crafty man and knew how to make the Patriarch's life miserable by sundry small humiliations, until, in March 1279, John XI quit in disgust, and had to be coaxed back to undertake the job again (6 August 1279).
 The final years of Michael VIII's reign were entirely taken up with defending his empire against the threat posed by the Western king Charles I of Anjou, and, in his anxiety to meet this threat, Michael VIII enforced a "reign of terror" against opponents of union; but there is no convincing evidence that John XI ever actively took part in or supported acts of violent persecution.